signalapp/Signal-iOS/CONTRIBUTING.md

 [![Bithub Payment Amount](https://bithub.herokuapp.com/v1/status/payment/commit)](https://whispersystems.org/blog/bithub/)

+If you'd like to opt out of receiving a payment, simply include the string "FREEBIE" somewhere in your commit message, and you will not receive BTC for that commit.

 ## Contributors

 Signal wouldn’t be possible without the many open-source projects we depend on.
 Big shoutout to the maintainers of all the [pods](https://github.com/WhisperSystems/Signal-iOS/blob/master/Podfile) we use!